yck1509/ConfuserEx/faq.md

 What about documentation?
 ---

+Documentation is now available at [the project wiki](https://github.com/yck1509/ConfuserEx/wiki)!
-There are some unfinished documentation in the root directory of project.
-If you got questions, please don't hesitate to contact me or open an issue!
+If you still got any problem, please don’t hesitate to contact me or open an issue!

 <div class="a-right"><a class="back-to-top" href="#top"><i class="glyphicon glyphicon-chevron-up"></i></a></div>
 ---